-The time dependence of the different chemical shift components of 129 Xe is important in several applications.
-As we show here, a laser polarized 129 Xe magnetic tracer can measure blood flow and the dynamics of exchange across blood gas and blood tissue barriers.
-In general, the time dependence of a chemical shift magnetization component depends on the rate of delivery to the tissue in the region of interest (perfusion) and on the local magnetization relaxation time T_1 .
-This relaxation time is also, in general, time dependent as oxygen concentration changes.
-Several authors have developed multicompartment models of 129 Xe magnetization time dependence (Peled et al., 1996; Martin et al., 1997; Welsh et al., 1998).
+The time dependence of the different chemical shift components of 129Xe is important in several applications.
+As we show below, laser polarized 129Xe magnetic tracer can measure blood flow and the dynamics of exchange across blood gas and blood tissue barriers.
+In general, the time dependence of a chemical shift magnetization component depends on the rate of delivery to the tissue in the region of interest (perfusion) and on the local magnetization relaxation time, T_1 .
+This relaxation time is also, in general time dependent as oxygen concentration changes.
+Several authors have developed multi-compartment models of 129Xe magnetization time dependence [Peled et al., 1996, Martin et al., 1997, Welsh et al., 1998].
 The goal is to measure the time dependence and use the model to extract quantities of interest, in particular T_1 and blood flow independently.